Lewuathe/PE/README.md

 PE
 ==

 This is JavaScript physics engine.
+Every one use physics simulation via browser more easily.